 How is chronic pancreatitis diagnosed?

-Because it ca be difficult to diagnose chronic pancreatitis, your doctor may ask you to take a few tests, including blood tests, a stool sample, x-ray, CT scan or MRI.
+Because it ca be difficult to diagnose chronic pancreatitis, your doctor may ask you to take a few tests, including blood tests, a stool sample, X-ray, CT scan or MRI.

 What is the treatment for chronic pancreatitis?

-The key treatment is stop drinking alcohol for the rest of your life.
+The key treatment is to stop drinking alcohol for the rest of your life.
 You will probably also be prescribed painkillers and other medication if needed to help with your enzyme or insulin levels.
 You will also be advised to stop smoking and avoid fatty foods.

-There is no treatment to repair damage that has already occurred to your pancreas.
+There is no treatment to repair the damage that has already occurred to your pancreas.
 Surgery is sometimes needed to treat severe chronic pain that doesn't respond to painkillers.